 “Although we gratefully receive load data from the DFB, we can work even more efficiently with the usual data directly in the cloud and react optimally to the load from the national team courses.”

-As the person responsible for rehab management for the U19s, Hödl relies on the innovative Firstbeat Sports metric Movement Intensity alongside a popular GPS monitoring solution to track external load.
+As the person responsible for performance management, Hödl relies on the innovative Firstbeat Sports metric Movement Intensity alongside a popular GPS monitoring solution to track external load.
 “Tracking Movement Intensity provides us with objective values and helps us clearly define a realistic time of returning to work.
 In addition, this data can be easily explained to the player and no complex and time-consuming performance diagnostic procedures have to be carried out.”

 Hödl is excited to see what functions and information will come from this combination of internal and external load data from Firstbeat in the future.
 The first step has been taken with the introduction of Movement Load and the Movement Intensity.